VIR Collar Strategy

 - What is a collar on VIR?

 - A collar on VIR is the collar strategy applied to VIR (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With VIR stock trading near $8.77, the strikes shown on this page are snapped to the nearest listed VIR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VIR stock at $9.23 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VIR chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are VIR collar max profit and max loss calculated?